 Potential complications of this treatment can include wound infection, deep infection that can compromise the tendon transfer, and failure of the tendon or tearing of the repair.

-Will I have "normal" ankle movement after this procedure?
+Will I have "normal" ankle movement after foot drop surgery?

-A foot drop procedure changes the function of the ankle and allows a patient to walk without a brace.
-However, it is not possible to restore normal strength and
+A foot drop procedure changes the function of the ankle and will allow you to walk without a brace.
+However, it is not possible to restore normal strength and full range

-Will I be able to pull up my toes?
+Will I be able to pull up my toes after foot drop surgery?

 Often a nerve injury that causes a foot drop also limits the ability to pull up the toes.
 The tendon transfer will not restore this function.
 If this is a concern, make sure that you mention it